Summary

 What unifies both aspects is that advertising serves as the engine powering this commerce evolution.
 As social platforms develop more sophisticated commerce capabilities, they’re simultaneously enhancing their advertising offerings to help brands connect with consumers throughout the shopping journey.

-How Social Commerce Platforms Are Redefining Online Shopping
+How Are Social Commerce Platforms Redefining Online Shopping?

 Social commerce platforms integrate shopping functionality directly into social media environments, creating new purchase pathways that differ from traditional ecommerce approaches.
+Explore the omnichannel marketing platform for unified cross channel management and measurement across walled gardens.

 At its core, a social commerce platform enables the complete shopping journey—from product discovery to purchase—creating either a self-contained experience or a strategic handoff to retail partners.
 Unlike traditional ecommerce, which typically serves consumers already in shopping mode, social commerce platforms reach consumers in discovery mode, transforming passive scrolling into active purchasing.